CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 name: fig_sigmoids
 width: 50%
 ---
-Example soft constraint implemented with a sigmoid penalisation function $W$ and its application on a synthetic, mono-dimensional correlation signal $\rho$.
+Example soft constraint implemented with a sigmoid penalization function $W$ and its application on a synthetic, mono-dimensional correlation signal $\rho$.
 Here, the $\mathbf{L}$ parameter is $1.3$ and $k$ is $20$.}
 ```

 In Eq. {eq}`eq_penalising`, $\rho_D$ is the penalised correlation function.
 Finding the maximum
 of $\rho_D$ is taken as a proxy for solving the original, constrained,
-optimisation problem of Eq. {eq}`eq_maxim`. $\rho_D$ is the function entering the Nelder-Mead
+optimization problem of Eq. {eq}`eq_maxim`. $\rho_D$ is the function entering the Nelder-Mead
 algorithm instead of $\rho$.

 It is customary to compute $\mathbf{L}$ as a maximum expected speed